SmartBear/hiptest-api-documentation/source/includes/_tags.md

 Parameter | Description
 --------- | -----------
-project_id | The ID of the project that contains the wanted scenario test_run_id | The ID of the test run where you want to create the tag
+project_id | The ID of the project that contains the wanted test run test_run_id | The ID of the test run where you want to create the tag

 ## Update a tag in a scenario